fizzbee-io/website/content/examples/ewd426-token-ring.md

 Run the code again.
 This time, the liveness check will pass.

+### Exercise 3: Change the values of M and N
+Change the values of M and N, and notice how the state spaces grow, and when the system never stabilizes.

+{{% expand "Show solution" %}}
+For this algorithm to stabilize N >= M - 1
+Check with N = 4, and M = 2 and see why it never stabilizes.
+{{% /expand %}}

+## Complete Code
 {{% expand "Show full code" %}}
 {{< fizzbee >}}
 eventually always assertion UniqueToken: